 Customs is a regulatory agency in a country responsible for controlling the flow of goods in and out of the country, ensuring they are legitimate and safe, and collecting the appropriate duties and fees.

-- Be sure to ask your auto shippers if they provide customs clearance services or if you will have to hire a separate customs broker to handle the process.
-If your auto movers offer this service, be sure that they will provide you with an agent to receive your vehicle when it arrives at customs in your destination country.
+- Be sure to ask your auto transport company if they provide customs clearance services or if you will have to hire a separate customs broker to handle the shipping process.
+If your car shipping company offer this service, be sure that they will provide you with an agent to receive your vehicle when it arrives at customs in your destination country.

 - While it is wise to enlist the aid of professionals, you want to do your own research as well.
 Before you ship your vehicle, check with the consulate of your new country's government to determine any levies or restrictions that could affect your vehicle shipment.